lavaughncampbell/SEI-Project-2/notes.md

 If Hire Developer can login and see new hire on their main user screen.
 - Developer will click the checkbox and the logic will switch with a new hire button on the my offers box.
 This is the end of the functionality for MVP.

-// 8. // FINAL TOUCHES
-flash messages need to be updated styling on show page needs too you shouldn't be able to edit/delete a post (or anything) unless its yours (res.locals thing, but not sure) -- this is on the allJobs page
--- fix hover and hide for sub nav
--- maybe ask TA why the fonts arent showing on my browser

-*******  when you log in, it brings up the logout -- we dont want to see login in the nav when yhou're logged in ********

-*** from allJobs page, when clicking into a (individual job) job page, the user shouldn't be able to make edits or delete a job post.
-ONLY WANT DEVELOPERS TO SEE A button that says "make offer" on that page. ***
--- want this to be speicic to the dev whos viewin the show page IN ORDER TO MAKE ABN OFFER

-// does the user need to be able to edit their PROFILE? // (would be edit button on the userHome page in teh profile box)

-// are you a developer button on profile page needs styling

 /// PRESENTATION NOTES ///